glasnt/talks/2016_03_DjangoConEU/Emoji Written Talk Dedux.md

 I see people all the time using the ‘wrong’ shortcode in different places. e.g. slack/github shortcodes in hipchat

+NEW: Slack engineers using codes in Medium posts: https://slack.engineering/distributed-security-alerting-c89414c992d6#.4u9lpew5k
+Hipchat codes in Github, Github codes in Hipchat

 Also, why is :cake: shortcake? why isn’t it brithdaycake?

 Some platforms take it too far, and try and reverse from emoticons to emoji, but fail